Stebalien/KotlinAsync/README.md

    then/otherwise callback can be added to a promise, there isn't a safe way (that I can think of) to avoid this.
 Anyways, IMHO, this isn't a problem.

+10. Shutdown.
+Currently, I'm thinking of doing this by waiting on a promise returned from the main function and, when this promise is either fulfilled or abandoned:
+  1. Shutting down the scheduler.
+  2. Abandoning all unfulfilled promises with a `ShutdownException`.